SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 # Analyzing Website Performance
 This project begins with a fundamental question:

+## Project Summary

+This project analyzes **user behavior at the very beginning of the website journey (Top of Funnel)**
+to understand **which page users land on first and whether they tend to leave the site immediately**.

+The analysis uses **session-level data collected before and after the launch of a new landing page**
+to compare the performance of the **Homepage** versus a **Custom Landing Page** through **A/B testing**.

+The primary objectives are to **reduce bounce rate**, **increase user engagement**, and **create more opportunities for downstream conversions**.

+---

+## Project Highlights

+- Analyzed **entry pages and bounce rate** using session-level data
+- Discovered that **100% of sessions started on the Homepage**
+- Measured an overall **bounce rate of 59%**, indicating significant top-funnel drop-off
+- Designed and tested a **new landing page using A/B testing**
+- The new landing page **significantly reduced bounce rate** compared to the Homepage

+---

+## Objectives

+1. Identify the first page users land on (Entry Page Attribution)
+2. Evaluate user engagement using **Bounce Rate**
+3. Test whether the new landing page reduces immediate exits
+4. Generate insights to improve **UX** and increase paid campaign effectiveness

+---

+## Key Metrics & Analysis

+### Key Metrics
+- Sessions
+- Pageviews
+- Bounce Rate
+- Entry Page Distribution

+### Key Analyses
+- Analyzed **most-visited pages** by session volume
+- Calculated bounce rate using:

 > _**Which webpage do most users land on first, and how likely are they to continue browsing beyond that initial page?**_